Sparse Recovery With Integrality Constraints: Introduction

+The computational price one has to pay for such strong results is that the $\ell_0$- and $\ell_1$-problems are \NP-hard if integrality of the signals is enforced, see Section~\ref{sec:basics}.
+Therefore, the main motivation for this paper is to provide a comprehensive theoretical characterization of cases in which it is worth investing additional computational resources to take integrality into account.
+Our results thus also provide a motivation for developing specialized heuristic or exact solution techniques.
+(Indeed, some of the computational results we will present demonstrate that the problems under consideration may be very hard to solve with general-purpose black-box algorithms, emphasizing the need to develop problem-specific methods in the future.)

+It is important to note that we only treat the noise-free case, i.e., we consider equations $\A \x = \b$ instead of an error bound like $\norm{\A \x - \b}_2 \leq \delta$.
+Thus, our results mark a first step towards an understanding of the underlying structure and should be extended to the noise-aware case to be more relevant for real-world applications in the future.

-The paper is organized as follows.
-In Section~\ref{sec:basics}, we first discuss some basic properties.
-For instance, we prove \NP-hardness of all considered problems involving integrality constraints.
-We then show that choosing rational $\A$ has a crucial impact on the recoverability properties.
-In Section~\ref{sec:l0case}, we derive recoverability characterizations for the $\ell_0$-problem.
-In Section~\ref{sec:l1case}, we turn to the $\ell_1$-case and start by investigating cases in which an integral solution can be guaranteed when solving the continuous relaxation.
-We then derive characterizations for uniform (Section~\ref{subsec:l1nsps}) and individual (Section~\ref{subsec:P1indivRec}) recoverability in the $\ell_1$-case.
-In Section~\ref{sec:experiments}, we report on computational experiments, and close with some final remarks in Section~\ref{sec:coda}.
+The remainder of the paper is organized as follows.
+In Section~\ref{sec:basics}, after formally specifying the problems treated in the paper, we first show some basic \NP-hardness results and that choosing rational $\A$ may have a crucial impact on the recoverability properties, and then provide an overview of our main contributions.
+In Section~\ref{sec:l0case}, we derive recoverability characterizations for the $\ell_0$-problems.
+In Section~\ref{sec:l1case}, we turn to the $\ell_1$-case and derive characterizations for uniform (Section~\ref{subsec:l1nsps}) and individual (Section~\ref{subsec:P1indivRec}) recoverability.
+An additional discussion of cases in which an integral solution can be guaranteed when solving the continuous relaxation (without aiming at solution uniqueness or even sparsity) is provided in Appendix~\mbox{\ref{subsec:unimodTDIetc}}.
+In Section~\ref{sec:experiments}, we report on some computational experiments, and close with final remarks in Section~\ref{sec:coda}.